Online Life Groups & Courses

 Join a Life Group

-Through biweekly meetings and mentorship, Embrace Grace equips women with the tools and resources they need to thrive and build a brighter future for themselves and their families.
+Through weekly support groups, Bible studies, and Trauma Reboot courses, we mentor and equip women with the tools and resources they need to thrive and build a brighter future for themselves and their families.

 More Info